seerge/g-helper/docs/README.md

 You don't have to, it's purely optional.
 From my experience built in (in bios) performance modes work well.
 Limit your power or apply custom fan curves only if you have issues.
 As soon as you click Apply in the fan + power section bios will be considering the fan profile as "custom"! (no matter if you modified it or not)

 #### How does G-helper control my fan speeds?
-It doesn't.
-Your bios does (same as in case with armoury).
+**It doesn't.** Your BIOS does (same as in case with Armoury).
 What G-helper can do - is (optionally) set a custom fan profile to current performance mode consisting of 8 pairs of temperature + fan speed % via same endpoint armoury seem to use.

 #### How do I change fan % to fan RPM?
 Click on them

 #### I don't see a GPU temperature in G-helper
-Most probably either you are using Eco / Optimized mode and your dGPU is simply off, or your windows has put the dGPU into sleep (to preserve power).
-In this situations G-helper won't be able to reach your GPU and get readings
+Most probably either you are using Eco / Optimized mode and your dGPU is simply off, or your windows has put the dGPU into sleep to preserve power.

 #### I don't see app after starting it
-Please check the system tray for a (G) icon.
-By default windows is keen to hide all icons, so you may need to click ^ to see them all.
+Please check the system tray for a ``(G)`` icon.
+By default Windows is keen to hide all icons, so you may need to click ``^`` to see them all.
 I would advise to right click on Taskbar select TaskBar Settings -> Other System Tray icons -> Mark G-Helper to be always ON.

 #### App crashes or doesn't work properly, what should I do ?
 Open "Event Viewer" from the start menu, go to Windows Logs -> Application and check for recent Errors mentioning G-Helper.
 If you see one - please post a [new issue](https://github.com/seerge/g-helper/issues) with all details from this error.

-#### Battery charge limiter is not working
-It could be that Asus services are overwriting this limit after.
-You may want to stop them by clicking "Stop" in the Asus Services section (under Extra).

 #### Can I use MyASUS app along with G-Helper?
 You can, the only problem is that MyASUS may override the battery charge limit that you set before.
 My advice in such a situation would be to set the same limit (i.e. 80%) in both MyASUS and G-Helper.